Bourbon vs Rye Whiskey: What's the Difference?

 Ideal Pairings for Bourbon

-Bourbon's sweet, caramel-like notes pair beautifully with rich, decadent foods, such as chocolate desserts, pecan pie, and even barbecue dishes.
+Bourbon’s sweet, caramel-like notes pair beautifully with rich, decadent foods such as chocolate desserts, pecan pie, barbecue, and smoked meats.
+The smooth finish of bourbon complements these dishes, enhancing both the whiskey and the food.

 Complementary Foods for Rye Whiskey